Cairngorms Travel TipsPosted: 2009-06-23

 - Ruthven Barracks - a Cairngorm landmark, easily visible from the A9 at Kingussie.
 The barracks was built atop a high mound in 1719 as part of the English attempts to control the Highlands.

 - Rothiemurchus Estate - (external link) a wonderful area of woodlands, riverside walks, and simply fabulous countryside.
-There are a maze of footpaths through the estate, and the Autumn colours are wonderful.
+There is a maze of footpaths through the estate, and the Autumn colours are wonderful.

 << Rug Chapel Craft Fayre - Yorkshire Dales Travel Tips >>